 About the Academy

-What’s life like at The Parks Academy?
+What is life like at The Parks?

 So, what’s been happening?

 The academy is where it should be, at the heart of the community.
-As a whole academy, we visit our local church, St Michael's, for Harvest, Christmas and Easter Services.
+As an academy, we visit our local church, St Michael's, for Harvest and Easter Services.
 Of course we invite parents too.
-Over 100 come to join us in thanking God for everything we have.
+Over one hundred come to join us in thanking God for everything we have.
 We also regularly visit the residential home just a short walk away, and invite the residents to come to us so we can show our warm hospitality.
-We work with Tesco, participating in Farm to Fork.
-We regularly join sporting competitions with our friends from local schools.
-We open up our academy for craft mornings, Stay and Play, Stay and Read, Christmas and Summer Fairs and always our Friday celebration assembly.
-We are proud to say that now we have an adult Education class, where our parents are working towards recognised qualifications.
+We are lucky that we have dedicated groups of parents who create our whole academy community events.
+Our flagship behaviour incentive, Leading Learners, encourages pupils to be kind and caring, helpful and responsible, value learning and work hard.

 We think about others too.
 Last year alone we raised well over £1000 for our chosen charities.
 Our charities were The British Heart Foundation, Hull Children’s University and Breathe for Cameron.
 We also held themed days, like Children in Need and the MacMillan coffee morning.
 We also enabled others to raise money too, thorough our Summer and Christmas Fairs.